xebialabs/blueprints/fragments/dictionary/README.md

 ## Information required

-This blueprint will ask for a comma-separated set of keys (e.g. `key.one,key.two`).
+* This blueprint will ask for a comma-separated set of keys (e.g. `key.one,key.two`).
 The values (usually passwords) will need to be manually captured by the user after the dictionary has been applied to XL Deploy.

 ## Output

-This blueprint will output:

 * A YAML environment file for XL Deploy